sposetti/TestDocs/prerequisites.md

         which java

-4. Download Oracle JDK.

-    Download the 64-bit JDK [jdk-6u31-linux-x64.bin](http://www.oracle.com/technetwork/java/javase/downloads/jdk-6u31-download-1501634.html) from the Oracle download site.
+4. Download the Oracle 64-bit JDK [jdk-6u31-linux-x64.bin](http://www.oracle.com/technetwork/java/javase/downloads/jdk-6u31-download-1501634.html) from the Oracle download site.

     <pre>
-    Note: Optionally, download the 32-bit JDK (<code>jdk-6u31-linux-i586.bin</code>).
+    Optional: Download the Oracle 32-bit JDK (<code>jdk-6u31-linux-i586.bin</code>).
 You can install 32-bit JDK only on DataNodes and TaskTrackers.
     </pre>

-5. Change directory to the location where you have downloaded the 64-bit JDK and run the install.
+5. Change directory to the location where you downloaded the 64-bit JDK and run the install.

         cd /usr/jdk1.6.0_31
         ./jdk-6u31-linux-x64.bin -noregister

-6. (Optional) install 32-bit JDK on DataNodes and TaskTrackers by executing the following com­mand:
+6. (Optional) Install 32-bit JDK on DataNodes and TaskTrackers by executing the following com­mand:

         ./jdk-6u31-linux-i586.bin -noregister

-7. Create the symbolic links (symlinks) to the JDK.
+7. Create symbolic links (symlinks) to the JDK.

         mkdir /usr/java
         ln -s /usr/jdk1.6.0_31/jdk1.6.0_31 /usr/java/default